Theory of the Lamb shift and Fine Structure in muonic $\mathrm{^4He}$ ions and the muonic $\mathrm{^3He-^4He}$ Isotope Shift: Introduction

 The determination of the alpha particle charge radius from muonic helium-4 ions, when compared to the radius determinations from electron scattering experiments \cite{Ottermann:1985:3He_4He_scatt,Sick:2008:rad_4He} will provide new input on the existing discrepancies.
 The improved value of $r_\alpha$ will be used in the near future for tests of fundamental bound state quantum electrodynamics (QED) by measurements of the \OneSTwoS{} transition in electronic He$^+$~ions\,\cite{Herrmann:2009:He1S2S,Kandula:2011:XUV_He}.
-Furthermore, the combination of the precise charge radii from muonic helium-3 and helium-4 ions will contribute to a discrepancy between several isotope shift measurements in electronic helium-3 and -4 atoms \cite{Shiner:1995:heliumSpec,CancioPastor:2012:PRL108,Rooij:2011:HeSpectroscopy}.
+Furthermore, the combination of the precise charge radii from muonic helium-3 and helium-4 ions will contribute to \RP{solving} a discrepancy between several isotope shift measurements in electronic helium-3 and -4 atoms \cite{Shiner:1995:heliumSpec,CancioPastor:2012:PRL108,Rooij:2011:HeSpectroscopy,Zheng:2017:He_Iso}\footnote{The authors of Ref.\,\cite{Marsman:2015:QIshifts} point out that the values given by \cite{Shiner:1995:heliumSpec} and the experiment performed by \cite{CancioPastor:2012:PRL108}, might be affected by a systematic effect known as quantum interference~\cite{Horbatsch:2010:QI,Horbatsch:2011:PRA84,Marsman:2012:QIshifts,Brown:2013:QI,Marsman:2015:QIshifts,Amaro:2015:muonicQI,Amaro:2015:QIelliptical}.
+Note that also the isotope shift value of \cite{Zheng:2017:He_Iso} is based on the measurement in \cite{CancioPastor:2012:PRL108}. }.
 And, finally, in combination with existing isotope shift measurements \cite{Wang:2004:6HeIso,Mueller:2007:HeIsotopes,Lu:2013:HeIso} the nuclear charge radii of the helium-6 and -8 isotopes will be slightly improved.

 A list of previous charge radius determinations is found in Angeli \etal{} \cite{Angeli:1999:radii} from 1999.
 A value from a combined analysis of experimental data is given in their more recent Ref.\,\cite{Angeli:2013:radii}.
 Their value of the alpha particle charge radius $r_\alpha = 1.6755(28)\fm$ is dominated by a measurement from Carboni \etal{} \cite{Carboni:1977:CollQuenchMup2S,Carboni:1978:LS_mu4he}, which has been excluded by a later measurement from Hauser \etal \cite{Hauser:1992:LS_search}.
 Hence, it should not be used.
-Instead the today established value is $r_{\alpha}=1.681(4)$\,fm, determined by Sick \cite{Sick:2008:rad_4He} from elastic electron scattering.
+Instead the today established value is $r_{\alpha}=1.681(4)$\,fm, determined by Sick \cite{Sick:2008:rad_4He} from elastic electron scattering. \REFEREE{Note, that laser spectroscopy measurements of neutral helium atoms exist \cite{Shiner:1995:heliumSpec,Wang:2004:6HeIso,Mueller:2007:HeIsotopes,Rooij:2011:HeSpectroscopy,CancioPastor:2012:PRL108,Zheng:2017:He_Iso}, but \RP{as already mentioned above, these measurements yield only values} for the isotope shift.
+For a precise absolute charge radius extraction from neutral helium atoms, theory calculations are not yet accurate enough~\cite{Patkos:2016:HeIso,Patkos:2017:HeIsoII}.}